saidev04/EZR32_ADC/README.md

 # EZR32_ADC
 EZR32lg MCU with RF-module

-The program is used to convert the analog to diddgital in EZR32LG microcontroller
+The program is used to convert the analog to digital in EZR32LG microcontroller

 - Intialize system
 - start conversion